Orelhamamy/Depth-image-forecasting-using-cGAN/README.md

 - Python 2.*, 3.*
 - NVIDIA GPU + CUDA CuDNN (CPU mode and CUDA without CuDNN may work with minimal modification, but untested)

-The following python packges are required:
+The following python packages are required:
 - TensorFlow 2.*
 - Numpy
 - OpenCv2